The Purpose of Educultural Foundation and The Hegemony Project

 The Hegemony Project came about when Dr. Virginia Lea and Mr. Dang Yang decided that the School of Education at their Midwest university needed a critical collaboration between students, faculty and staff to better understand why systemic inequities persisted in their school, in their society and on a global scale.

-For seven years, the Hegemony Project has organized dialogues and events, led by students, to develop greater consciousness about how cultural hegemony functions as the underlying processes and conditions of the social order that produces deep-seated social, political, cultural, and economic inequities and inequalities in society.
+For seven years, as part of the School of Education at the University of Wisconsin-Stout, The Hegemony Project organized dialogues and events, led by students, to develop greater consciousness about how cultural hegemony functions as the underlying processes and conditions of the social order that produces deep-seated social, political, cultural, and economic inequities and inequalities in society.

 The fusion of Educultural Foundation and The Hegemony Project just strengthens our collective ability to offer caring, social justice programs, projects and events with the goal of contributing to equitable socioeconomic change.

 The executive board of the Educultural Foundation and The Hegemony Project is currently made up of Dr. Virginia Lea, Babatunde Lea, Dr. Sapna Thapa, and Dr. Emily Hines.
 There are several other advisors and contributors to the organization.